Bhishma: The Kurukshetra War

+After the proceedings of the tenth day, Karna visited Bhishma alone at night and Bhishma reveals to him that he had prior knowledge of his birth secret and urges him to make peace with the Pandavas.Bhishma also tells him that declaring him as an Athirathi and tricking him to make the vow of not fighting was his ploy to avert Karna clashing with his brothers.
+He declares that he considered Karna as a Maharathi as well and that he had deep appreciation for his skill as a warrior.
+Karna however declines to join the Pandavas and leaves after a brief moment of sharing his respect and admiration to Bhishma.

 Death

 After the war, while on his deathbed (arrow bed), he gave deep and meaningful instructions to Yudhishthira on statesmanship and the duties of a king.
 Bhishma always gave priority to Dharma.
 He always walked in the path of Dharma, despite his state because of the vow, he was supposed to forcefully follow the orders of his king Dhritharashtra, which were mostly Adharma, he was totally upset.
 He was sure he must let dharma win and Pandavas win, but the way he led the war and stayed silent were his sins in a way and he paid for it with the bed of arrows.
 Finally, Bhishma gave up the fight, focusing his life force and breath, sealing the wounds, and waiting for the auspicious moment to give up his body on the arrow bed.
 He did wait for about 58 nights for the winter solstice or first day of Uttarayana to give up his body on the arrow bed.
+His body was later cremated by Emperor Yudhishthira in a great ceremony.

 Mahabharata states that he attained salvation after his death.
 He was granted the Maatru Lok (which is considered even above Swarga, the heaven).
-Magha (month) Shukla Ashtami marks the death anniversary of Bhishma Pitamah(Father), the day being known as Bhishma Ashtami.
-Hindus observe Ekodishta Śrāddha for him on this day, since many generations, and can only be performed by those whose fathers are not alive.
-Bhishma Panchaka vrata(fast) is observed in all Vishnu temples, starting from Bhishma Ashtami, for five days until Bhishma Dwadasi.
-People believe that they will be blessed with a son, having the steadfast qualities of Bhishma if they observe these holy rituals on the river banks.
+Magha (month) Shukla Ashtami marks the death anniversary of Bhishma Pitamah (Patriarch), the day being known as Bhishma Ashtami.
+Hindus observe Ekodishta Śrāddha for him on this day, for many generations, and can only be performed by those whose fathers are not alive.
+Bhishma Panchaka vrata (fast) is observed in all Vishnu temples, starting from Bhishma Ashtami, for five days until Bhishma Dwadasi.
+People believe that they will have a son with the steadfast qualities of Bhishma if they observe these holy rituals on the river banks.
 It is also said that those who will perform this fast will live a happy life and attain salvation after their death.